Infostrux-Solutions/snowflake-snowpro-core-study-notes/Overview/ObjectModel.md

     * Pipe

 > * Note that object identifiers are case insensitive and cannot contain spaces or special characters unless they are enclosed in quotes.
-> * When an object identifier is enclosed in quotes, it becomes case sensitive!
+> * When an object identifier is enclosed in quotes, it becomes case sensitive.
+This should be avoided as it can contribute to hard to debug issues!

 ![](../images/SecurableObjectsHierarchy.png)